vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 have contributed either in terms of the food itself, or some sort of contamination of the food.
 I do not have any other indications of contamination though.

+#### Dietary changes in recent weeks

+I normally have Alvarado Sprouted Wheat Tortillas from Trader Joe's as my main source of wheat; however, starting around 2024-04-08, Trader Joe's ran out of stock for these so I started buying other alternatives, including TJ Carb Savvy Tortillas, TJ Indian Style Flatbread, and TJ Whole Wheat Lavash.
+I ultimately settled on TJ Whole Wheat Lavash since the Carb Savvy Tortillas also ran out of stock, and the flatbread was too heavy for me.
+Although the lavash was pretty reasonable, it is not quite as good as the sprouted wheat.

+While I didn't experience any clear negative reaction (other than enjoying the taste less) before the abdominal pain, I did notice after the abdominal pain that sampling a little bit of the lavash did make me feel a bit irritated.
+I don't know if it is psychosomatic, but this led me to stick to rice for a few more days.

 ### Sleep factors